hpc4cmb/toast/doc/pipelines.rst

 Pipelines
 =================================

-Before delving into the structure of the pytoast package, it is sometimes useful to look at (and use!) an example.
+Before delving into the structure of the toast package, it is sometimes useful to look at (and use!) an example.
 One such program is the simple script below which simulates a fake satellite scanning strategy with a focalplane of detectors and then makes a map.